1j01/jspaint/README.md

 * Proportionally resize the selection or canvas by holding <kbd>Shift</kbd>
   (or maybe that should be the default, really!)
 * <kbd>Alt</kbd> as a shortcut for the eyedropper, as long as it doesn't conflict with keyboard navigation of menus
-* Optional fill tolerance (slider that you enable from a settings menu?)
+* Optional fill tolerance (a slider that you enable from a settings menu?)
 * Interactive tutorial(s)?